 Once you’re satisfied that your documents effectively sell your skills and talents, it’s important to set daily and weekly objectives so that you have a concrete way of evaluating your progress.
 Identifying weekly objectives will also hold you accountable for your actions and push you to achieve your goals.

 If you plan on doing something, chances are you will make it happen if it is written in black and white.
 There is nothing better than being able to check off your accomplishments at the end of the week; you know that you did all you could.
-Reflecting on your week is top-priority of a job search plan.
+Reflecting on your week is a top-priority of a job search plan.
 What did you learn, what could you have done better, what success did you have?

 A Job Search Plan – Structure Your Time Wisely